EAL-IT-Technology/RaspberryFun/hardware/LEDpad/index.md

 This following guide describes a circuit with three LEDs, but the circuit can easily be extented with more LEDs.

 ### Veroboard
-__First__, cut a piece of veroboard.
+Cut a piece of veroboard.
 The size of the veroboard is not crusial, just make sure there is enought space for the wanted number of LEDs.
 The pictures shows a veroboard of size 17x11 holes.

 | Veroboard from front | Veroboard seen from the back|
 |:--------------------:|:---------------------------:|